LOKE/errors/README.md

 Custom error types for Node.js that include additional metadata for purposes of documentation and metrics

+> NOTE: this readme does not reflect the inclusion of the error instance identifier.
+TBD.

 ## How To Use

 ### Basic Use